titansec/OpenWAF/README_CN.md

 Version
 =======

-This document describes OpenWAF v1.0.0β released on 21 Feb 2020.
+This document describes OpenWAF v1.1 released on Mar 8, 2021.

-[Dockerfile](https://github.com/titansec/docker-openwaf) and [Docker Images](https://hub.docker.com/r/titansec/openwaf/tags) have been upgraded to version 1.0.0_beta on February 25, 2020.
+[Dockerfile](https://github.com/titansec/docker-openwaf) and [Docker Images](https://hub.docker.com/r/titansec/openwaf/tags) have been upgraded to version 1.1 on Mar 8, 2021.

 Synopsis
 ========